websioux/nxt-php-client/README.md

 # NXT PHP Client

-A PHP library to easily call NXT API in your PHP projects AND a command line tool to facilitate node management and some blockchain queries.
+Here is a command line tool that facilitate NXT node management and to do some blockchain queries.
+It comes with a very basic PHP library to call NXT API nodesj, that you may like to use in you PHP projects.

+Since it is a command line tool, it can also be used by any language via system calls.

 Requirements: PHP5+ for the php library alone
 Linux for the command line utiliy